 - Resident students who need to leave the Residence Hall Commons/Apartments during this time will not be eligible for any kind of refund for housing or meal plan costs during the time period they are away from campus.

-- Resident students who have been removed from on-campus housing temporarily are responsible for making arrangements with their faculty/professors if they are not able to attend on-ground classes while away from the Residence Hall Commons/Apartments.
+- Resident students who have been removed from on-campus housing temporarily are responsible for contacting their faculty/professors to make alternate arrangements if they are not able to attend on-ground classes while away from the Residence Hall Commons/Apartments.

 Visitation in the Residence Hall Commons/Apartments